Variable degeneracy on toroidal graphs: Results on toroidal graphs

-\begin{remark} Note that not every toroidal graph without subgraphs isomorphic to that in \autoref{NOA} is $3$-degenerate.
+\begin{remark} Note that not every toroidal graph without subgraphs isomorphic to the configurations in \cref{NOA} is $3$-degenerate.
 For example, the Cartesian product of an $m$-cycle and an $n$-cycle is a 2-connected 4-regular graph with Euler characteristic $\epsilon(G) = 0$. \end{remark}

-We recall our main result on some toroidal graphs. \MRONE* \begin{proof} Suppose that $G$ is a counterexample to \autoref{MRONE} with minimum number of vertices.
+We recall our main result regarding certain toroidal graphs. \MRONE* \begin{proof} Suppose that $G$ is a counterexample to \cref{MRONE} with minimum number of vertices.
 It is observed that $G$ is connected and $(H, f)$ is a minimal non-strictly $f$-degenerate pair.
-By \autoref{MLONE}, the minimum degree of $G$ is at most three or it is a 2-connected $4$-regular graph with Euler characteristic $\epsilon(G) = 0$.
-By \autoref{L}\ref{M1}, the minimum degree of $G$ is at least four, which implies that $G$ is a 2-connected $4$-regular graph with Euler characteristic $\epsilon(G) = 0$.
+By \cref{MLONE}, the minimum degree of $G$ is at most $3$ or it is a 2-connected $4$-regular graph with Euler characteristic $\epsilon(G) = 0$.
+By \cref{L}\ref{M1}, the minimum degree of $G$ must be at least $4$, implying that $G$ is indeed a 2-connected $4$-regular graph with Euler characteristic $\epsilon(G) = 0$.
 Here, we have that

 Note that $G$ is neither a cycle nor a $4$-regular complete graph.
-On the other hand, $(H, f)$ is not a monoblock, which contradicts \autoref{MR}. \end{proof}
+On the other hand, $(H, f)$ is not a monoblock, which contradicts \cref{MR}. \end{proof}